 The humble act of grocery shopping is our most powerful opportunity to vote against animal cruelty.
 Every time you shop, there are important decisions to make:

 - Factory farms still exist because unwitting shoppers purchase their products.
-If you disagree with confining intelligent pigs in crates so small they can't turn around; or performing surgical procedures on animals without pain relief, then the choice is simple: join the growing number of Australians who refuse to buy factory farmed products.
+If you disagree with confining intelligent pigs in crates so small they can't turn around; or performing surgical procedures on animals without pain relief, then the choice is simple: join the growing number of Australians who are exploring plant-based eating.

 - Find the meat-free section of the supermarket and try out some exciting new foods!
-Opting for cruelty-free alternatives is the single best way to ensure that farm animals — who have been excluded from critical animal cruelty laws in Australia — are protected from abuse.
+Opting for plant-based alternatives is the single best way to ensure that farm animals — who have been excluded from critical animal cruelty laws in Australia — are protected from abuse.

-- Expand your culinary horizons by enjoying delicious cruelty-free recipes.
+- Expand your culinary horizons by enjoying delicious plant-rich recipes.

 - Think twice about eggs.
 Most egg-laying hens are forced to spend their short lives crammed inside battery cages where they can't even stretch their wings.
 Avoiding cage eggs is crucial, but laying hens in all production systems are killed when their egg production wanes — years before their natural life expectancy.
 And only female chicks can produce eggs, so millions of unwanted male chicks are gassed or ground up alive each year.
 This is why many animal lovers are choosing to go egg-free!
 Here are some great recipes to get you started.

 - Consider your milk.
 For lots of people, it comes as a surprise to realise that cows don't automatically produce milk.
 Like all mammals, cows only lactate after giving birth.
 Dairy cows are impregnated each year, and their newborn calves are taken so milk can be harvested for human consumption.
 Hundreds of thousands of unwanted Australian dairy calves are slaughtered each year at only a few days old as 'waste products' of the dairy industry.
 So it's not surprising that soy milks, oat milks, rice milks and other delicious dairy alternatives are rapidly gaining popularity among caring consumers.

 - Send a feedback email urging your local supermarket to end their support of factory farmed meat and eggs.